Ruger Precision Rifle: Technical features

 The Ruger Precision Rifle has a proprietary Pre-Fit barrel system.
 Pre-chambered "Drop-In Ready" barrels can be purchased, and the correct headspace is set using a proprietary barrel nut design.
 The barrel is threaded to fit the Ruger action threads.
 This way, a competent gunsmith only needs an AR-15 barrel wrench and proper headspace gauges to fit a new barrel.
 This eliminates the need for machining by the gunsmith as with traditional barrel mounting solutions.

 The RPR is compatible with AR-style handgrips, buttstocks and some types of handguards.
 The trigger is proprietary, but aftermarket triggers are available.

+The RPR uses 10-round detachable Magpul PMAG polymer magazines.

+Precision Rimfire

+The Ruger Precision Rimfire is a rimfire bolt-action rifle manufactured by Sturm, Ruger & Co. in the United States.
+The firearm has some visual similarities with the larger centerfire Ruger Precision Rifle, and both are marketed as budget precision rifles.

 Recalls

 Ruger issued a safety bulletin for certain RPRs on 10 Aug 2017.
 The following serial number ranges are potentially affected: 1800-26274 to 1800-78345 or 1801-00506 to 1801-30461.